Coronavirus digest: Rich countries 'no longer need' to hoard vaccines | DW | 07.09.2021

 Here is a roundup of other coronavirus news from around the world.

-Health officials in Germany have announced that they will no longer use the number of coronavirus cases per 100,000 residents as a metric for measuring the severity of the pandemic.
-With so many people vaccinated, the Robert Koch Institute (RKI) said, that value was no longer as meaningful.
+Health officials in Germany have announced they will no longer use the number of coronavirus cases per 100,000 residents as a metric for measuring the severity of the pandemic.
+With so many people vaccinated, the Robert Koch Institute (RKI) said that value was no longer as meaningful.

 Instead, the RKI will measure the number of patients in hospitals.
 On Tuesday that value was about 1.64.
 At its highest, in December 2020, that value was 15.5.